-Also, the present value of the two payment streams must also be the same.
-That means that over the length of the bond, each counterparty will pay the same amount.
-It’s easy to calculate the NPV for the fixed-rate bond because the payment is always the same.
-It's more difficult to predict with the floating rate bond.
-The payment stream is based on Libor, which can change.
+The NPV for the fixed-rate bond is easier to calculate because the payment is the same each year.
+The adjustable-rate bond payment stream is based on Libor, which can change.
 Based on what they know today, both parties have to agree then on what they think will probably happen with interest rates.